STEAMer-Academy/.github/profile/README.md

     <img src="https://img.shields.io/discord/1225805405578596352?style=for-the-badge&color=c6a0f6&labelColor=363a4f&logo=discord&logoColor=cad3f5">
 </p>

+<p align="center"> Where Creativity Meets Innovation </p>
 <p align="center">
-    STEAMER is a dynamic organization dedicated to igniting a passion for learning in Science, Technology, Engineering, Arts, and Math (STEAM).
+    STEAMER Academy is a dynamic organization dedicated to igniting a passion for learning in Science, Technology, Engineering, Arts, and Math (STEAM).
 We believe that every child has the potential to become a creative problem-solver, a skilled inventor, and a curious explorer of the world around them.
 </p>

 <p align="center">